Harrisxkhan/Fast-ai-Practical-Deep-Learning/chapter 3/nueral_net_found.md

 We eyeballed the fit and then measured it with a loss.

 Finally, we taught the computer to do the tweaking automatically (gradient descent) and built more powerful predictors by adding ReLU “kinks” in each layer.

+We use matrix multipication to combine input and weighta, Like the input is our data and then the wwights are initlized random at first..